xiocode/twisted/docs/projects/core/howto/constants.rst

 As demonstrated, it is safe because any name not associated with a constant (even those special names initialized by Python itself) will result in ``ValueError`` being raised, not some other object not intended to be used the way the constants are used.

-The constants can also be enumerated using the ``iterconstants`` method.
+The constants can also be enumerated using the ``iterconstants`` method:

 .. code-block:: console